International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 All participants of IDS-based data ecosystems must be able to communicate with each other.
 Even though different participants may have different implementations of IDS-Connectors, they all need to send and receive IDS-Messages.
 This commonality is addressed by the IDS-Messaging-Services, which provide a lightweight implementation for IDS-Message-Handling.
 The IDS-Messaging-Services offer open-source functionality for sending IDS-Messages as well as interfaces for processing received IDS-Messages.
 The architecture relies on a modern modular architecture-approach so that the functionalities needed for communication in a data ecosystems can be easily selected specific to the infrastructure components present in the data ecosystems.
 In addition, advanced functionalities are implemented, such as checking the validity of the Dynamic-Attribute-Token of incoming messages.

+## Overview: Maintainer

+**This project is currently no longer maintained but looking for new maintainers.**

+Applications for maintainers shall be directed to IDSA.

+This project was previously maintained by Fraunhofer ISST and after that by sovity GmbH.
+Please do not approach former maintainers.
+If you have questions, plase open an issue / discussion for the community or approach the IDSA.

 ## Overview: Versioning

 The IDS-Messaging-Service follows the SemanticVersioning system.